sfu-discourse-lab/MDA-podcasts/README.md

 * loadings -- feature loadings of each linguistic feature on each factor in the three factor solution.
 The first column lists the feature tags (see POS-tag_description.csv, for a description of the features).
 Loadings were rounded to three decimal places.

-* mda_factorAnalysis -- r script containing the commands for conducting factor analysis (multi-dimensional analysis) and other statistics as described in the related publication.

 * meanFactorScores -- mean factor scores for each register in the dataset.
 The mean factor scores were calculated based on the factor scores of the individual texts in the dataset.
 Mean factor scores are essentially an average across all texts belonging to one register.

 * postag_counts -- the raw feature frequencies of 67 lexico-grammatical features (see postag_description) which were automatically retrieved from each text in the dataset.